 I have been crocheting for over 50 years and really enjoy challenging projects and learning new techniques.
 I do a lot of overlay crochet, and love to teach other people how to do this.
 I also love the challenge of designing new ways to use hexagons and pentagons.

-Maree has been a keen spinner for around eight years starting on a traditional wheel.
-She discovered spindling six years ago and is obsessed.
-Not only are spindles portable, there are so many different types that are not only beautiful to look at but functional as well.
-Working with raw fibre from “sheep to garment” is very rewarding and meditative.
-Spinning is not Maree’s only passion.
-Knitting, crocheting, weaving , rug hooking, felting and sewing, in fact any fibre related craft is.
-Sharing her knowledge and skills with others is very satisfying.
+Maree has been a keen spinner for over 10years, starting on a traditional spinning wheel.
+She discovered spindling 8 years ago and has been obsessed ever since.
+Spinning is not Maree’s only passion, she also enjoys knitting, crocheting, felting, weaving , sewing, in fact any fibre related crafts.
+She finds sharing her knowledge and skills with others very satisfying.

-A Botanical Dyer and Fibre Artist, Sue is passionate about sharing her love and knowledge of colour, fibres and the magical powers of nature.
-She is an experienced facilitator running workshops at home and festivals – Fibre Arts Festival, Botanical Bazaar and Camp Creative.
-Sue’s home dye garden and botanical dyeing skill have been featured in Gardening Australia magazine.
+As a Botanical Dyer, Textile and Fibre Artist Sue is passionate about sharing her love and knowledge of colour, fibres, textiles and the seemingly magical powers of nature.
+Sue is an experienced facilitator running workshops from her home as well as at festivals such as the Fibre Arts Festival, Knitfest, The Knitter’s Picnic and Camp Creative.

 Local Artist specialising in Eco Art and Bush craft.
 Tracy has been working throughout the Sunshine Coast and South Burnett Region for many years sharing her crafts and love and care for the natural environment.